Click here to view Conflicts of Interest Filings

 - Conflicts of Interest - Certain categories of public officials have a potential conflict of interest if they are faced with taking an official action or making an official decision which may result in a financial benefit or detriment to the public official or public employee, a member of his or her immediate family, or business with which he or she is associated.
 A public official or employee with a potential conflict of interest is required to disclose the conflict in writing.
 If he of she has an actual conflict of interest, he or she is required to abstain from participating or voting on the matter.
 For specific information in this area, contact the Commission General Counsel.

 - Interest in a Contract - Generally public officials and public employees may not have an interest in a contract with the governmental entity which they serve.
-An official or employee may have an interest in a contract if he or she, a member of his or her family, or a business with which he or she is associated.
+An official or employee may be considered to have an interest in a contract if he or she, a member of his or her family, or a business with which any of them are associated, are parties to the contract or will receive some form of payment under the contract.
 The prohibition against having an interest in a contract does not apply if the public official or public employee takes certain steps to disclose the interest and abstains from taking action to approve the contract, make payment under the contract, or act on behalf of the governmental entity to insure performance of the contract.
 For specific information, contact the Commission General Counsel.

 - Use of Public Resources - Public officials and public employees may not use, or authorize the use of public resources, personnel, property or funds under their official care and control for: